-As of December 31, 2013, we had \$0 of senior debt outstanding, with availability on our senior debt lines of credit of \$1,500,000.
+As of December 31, 2015, we had \$0 of senior debt outstanding on our senior debt lines of credit of \$1,500,000, with availability of \$1,500,000.
+Our purchase and sale agreements with third parties function as senior debt as well.
+The balance on those was \$3,683,000 on December 31, 2015, and is expected to grow in the future.
 The Notes are subordinate and junior in priority to any and all of our senior debt and equal to any and all non-senior debt, including other Notes.
 There are no restrictions in the indenture regarding the amount of senior debt or other indebtedness that we may incur.
-Upon the maturity of our senior debt, by lapse of time, acceleration or otherwise, the holders of our senior debt have first right to receive payment, in full, prior to any payments being made to our Note holders or to other non-senior debt.
-Therefore, upon such maturity of our senior debt our Note holders would only be repaid in full if the senior debt is satisfied first and, following satisfaction of the senior debt, if there is an amount sufficient to fully satisfy all amounts owed under the Notes and any other non-senior debt.
+Upon the maturity of our senior debt, by lapse of time, acceleration or otherwise, the holders of our senior debt have first right to receive payment, in full, prior to any payments being made to a Note holder or to other non-senior debt.
+Therefore, upon such maturity of our senior debt Note holders would only be repaid in full if the senior debt is satisfied first and, following satisfaction of the senior debt, if there is an amount sufficient to fully satisfy all amounts owed under the Notes and any other non-senior debt.